ashish-mitra/ecom/README.md

 📦 4.
 Install Django & Dependencies

-pip install django pillow
+pip install -r requirements.txt

-(You can also run pip install -r requirements.txt if it exists)
+(You can also run if it exists)

 To save installed packages: